 At Warden House Primary School, for the year of reporting, the leadership team comprised the Executive Headteacher, Headteacher, Deputy-Headteacher, 4 x Team Leaders and the School Business Manager.
+During the year a new role of Assistant Headteacher was introduced.
 At Pilgrims' Way Primary School, for the year of reporting, the leadership team comprised of the Executive Headteacher, Headteacher, Deputy Headteacher, School Business Manager and 4 x Team Leaders.

 Spending controls are outlined in the Finance Policy that is monitored by the Trust Business Group.
-Internal audits of finances are undertaken by the nominated Responsible Officer and fed back to the Trust Board to assure financial procedures in place are effective.
+Internal audits of finances were undertaken by the nominated Responsible Officer and fed back to the Trust Board to assure financial procedures in place are effective.
+During the year a Group has been established to consider the development of a Risk Management and Internal Scrutiny framework.
+The first internally run Internal Scrutiny cycle has been run.
 The CEO/Executive Headteacher is the Accounting Officer and meets regularly with the Chief Financial Officer/TBM; producing monthly and quarterly monitoring reports rigorously discussed at Business Group Meetings and reported to the Trust Board.